maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 This projects includes three main methods of analysis:
 1. Document Similarity Analysis
     - This section compares the similarity between the prepared presentation and the Q&A section of the earnings call for each company.
-This is achieved via TF-IDF and cosine similarity.
+This is achieved via TF-IDF embeddings, doc2vec embeddings, and a custom embedding method, which are then used to calculate cosine similarity.
 2. Transformer Sentiment Analysis
     - This section uses a pre-trained transformer model to generate sentiment labels for the prepared presentation and Q&A section of the earnings call for each company.
     - These are used as the training labels for the RNN, LSTM, and GRU models.
 Then the transformer models are used to generate new sentiment labels.
 3. Pre-trained Sentiment Analysis
     - This section uses a pre-trained sentiment analysis model as a starting point, and then fine-tunes the model for our dataset.

-### Data Preprocessing
+### Embedding Techniques

-The data is split into two sections: the prepared presentation and the Q&A section.
-The data is then preprocessed to remove any unnecessary information.
-The data is then tokenised and split 80-20 training testing ready for further analysis.
+#### TF-IDF Embeddings

+A common technique for creating text embeddings is to use the Term Frequency-Inverse Document Frequency (TF-IDF) method.
+See the Maths Review section for more information on TF-IDF.

 ### Document Similarity Analysis

-Durign the preprocessing each paragraph from a presentation is stored separately in a list.
-Similarly, I have largely been successful in isolating questuions and their answers.
-See known issues for more information.
-This then allows me to find what part of the presentation is referring to, and then calculate the cosine similarity between that portion of the presentation and the question's answer.
+Once the textual content is represented using these embedding techniques, cosine similarity is calculated between corresponding segments of the presentation and the Q&A section.
+Specifically, for a given question answer pair, I take the section (paragraph) of the presentation which is most similar to the question, and then calculate the cosine similarity between that paragraph and the question's answer.

 ### Maths Review